 Medical Dosimetrists may work in hospital departments or free-standing facilities.
+Many of these options now include remote work.
 Options for diversification present in performing special procedures, assisting in medical physics tasks, or management, and education positions.
 Medical Dosimetrists may also work in sales and technical support.
 The number of job openings varies with time and location.
 The graduate can enhance his/her success in securing a position by being open to relocation.